adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 <!--

+* Why this article?
+The world has gone crazy for polyfills and I can see why.
+But the world goes crazy for McDonalds and it's bad for us.
+I want to explain why this seemingly popular technique to develope web applications, whilst popular, is actually a bad idea so that your software development is more reliable and in turn ensures happy users.

+* Browsers are written by us humans and so it follows that browsers contain bugs.
+Just because an API is implemented in a browser doesn't mean it's trustworthy.
+Sometimes, the spec is simply misunderstood and implemented differently across browser vendors.
+Adding a polyfill to the mix just adds complexity in the form of another user-defined implementation.

 * The main takeaway is that you can't rely on native APIs, you can't rely on your implementation of a native API and sometimes a polyfill is impossible to implement using alternative methods. e.g. polyfill attachEvent or getElementById.
 And this doesn't just apply to old APIs, same goes for new ones like Zakas matchMedia.

 * CONSISTENCY Then there is the question of consistency.
 Do you want to use some polyfills and some facades.
 Probably not.
 Just use a consistent abstraction, a facade.

+* The idea of browsers TODAY being okay to polyfill.
+Browsers come out all the time and then yesterdays modern browsers are screwed, u end up having to polyfill everything from getEBI to addListener.
 -->